mimiflynn/rpi-timelapse/README.md

 `/` - takes a photo and displays it

-`/view` - view last timelapse images
+`/view` - view all single photos

 `/timelapse` - takes 50 photos with a 5 second delay

+`/timelapses` - view  timelapse photos

+`/gif` - create gif from last timelapse

+`/animations` - view all timelaps gifs

-`/archive` - shows contents of archive directory that contains zipped up timelapse images
+`/archive` - contains list of zipped up timelapse images

 ## References